oracle/terraform-provider-oci/docs/database/db_homes.md

 Gets a list of db_homes.

 ### List Operation
-Gets a list of database homes in the specified DB System and compartment.
+Gets a list of database homes in the specified DB system and compartment.
 A database home is a directory where Oracle database software is installed.

 The following arguments are supported:

 * `compartment_id` - (Required) The compartment [OCID](https://docs.us-phoenix-1.oraclecloud.com/Content/General/Concepts/identifiers.htm).
-* `db_system_id` - (Required) The [OCID](https://docs.us-phoenix-1.oraclecloud.com/Content/General/Concepts/identifiers.htm) of the DB System.
+* `db_system_id` - (Required) The [OCID](https://docs.us-phoenix-1.oraclecloud.com/Content/General/Concepts/identifiers.htm) of the DB system.

 The following attributes are exported: